rifat-dhrubo/auth-app/microServices.md

 ## Basic Nature of Microservices

 So first the services are recognized.
 Usually, a development team is assigned one microservice.
-There is no standard of how big the team can be.
-Like Amazon's *Two Pizza Rule* a team can consist of 12 programmers responsible for a single service or 12 programmers can be responsible for 12 different microservice.
+There is no standard for how big the team should be.
+Like Amazon's *Two Pizza Rule* a team can consist of 12 programmers responsible for a single service or 12 programmers can be responsible for 12 different microservices.

 The teams are often cross-functional or in other words, they are built around business capability.
 So a team can have UI/UX engineers, front-end devs, back-end devs, DevOps, and other collaborators.

 After the division, each microservices are essentially built like a black box.
-They have their implementation and database.
+They have their own implementation and database.
 Implementation details are hidden away and only some basic endpoints or functions are exposed to the outside.
 Then through a messaging service or rest API, each microservice is connected to form a complete application.

 The connection is often kept dumb.
 Meaning they carry only data from one microservice to another.
 They do not have inner knowledge of how any of them work.
-This helps in the context wherein a service-oriented model the ESB contains domain-specific code and may become a large point of failure.
+This helps to keep the messaging service clean.
+Wherein a service-oriented model the ESB contains domain-specific code and may become a large point of failure.

 After integration and tests.
 Microservices go through an automated deployment.